 \subsection{Neural-network-based methods}

 In recent years, neural networks have been widely used in session-based recommendation methods.
-Hidasi B \emph{et al.} apply Recurrent Neural Network (RNN) to the recommendation system and propose a recommendation approach based on RNN, GRU4Rec \cite{hidasi2015session-based}.
+Hidasi B \emph{et al.} apply Recurrent Neural Network (RNN) to the recommendation system and propose a recommendation approach based on RNN, GRU4Rec (\cite{hidasi2015session-based}).
 GRU4Rec is essentially an improvement of the basic GRU model, it can consider the dependency between the previous node and the current node.
 GRU4Rec is sensitive to the user's sequence behavior, so that it can capture the transfer of user's preferences in time, but it cannot learn the user's long-term preferences.
-Li \emph{et al.} propose the Neural Attentive Recommendation Machine (NARM) \cite{li2017neural}.
+Li \emph{et al.} propose the Neural Attentive Recommendation Machine (NARM) (\cite{li2017neural}).
 NARM can learn users' short-term preferences and long-term preferences respectively with two RNNs.
-Liu \emph{et al.} propose Short-Term Attention/Memory Priority Model (STAMP) \cite{liu2018stamp:}.
+Liu \emph{et al.} propose Short-Term Attention/Memory Priority Model (STAMP) (\cite{liu2018stamp:}).
 This paper first proposes the short-term memory priority model (STMP).
 STMP can give priority to the user’s current interest preferences while considering the long-term preferences of users built outside the model.
 However, STMP may have the interest drift issue leading to incorrect recommendations.
 To address this issue, STMP adds an attention network to learn users' long-term preferences, that is the STAMP.
 STAMP can capture the user's long-term preferences in the long-term user behavior, and obtain the user's short-term preference through the latest click item in the current session, which achieves a good recommendation performance.
-Guo \emph{et al.} have implemented a Hierarchical Leaping Networks, HLN \cite{DBLP:conf/sigir/GuoZFJP20}.
+Fang apply Self-Attention networks to session-based recommendation (SR-SAN), SR-SAN (\cite{DBLP:journals/corr/abs-2102-01922}) can capture the global dependencies among all items of a session regardless of their distance.
+Guo \emph{et al.} have implemented a Hierarchical Leaping Networks, HLN (\cite{DBLP:conf/sigir/GuoZFJP20}).
 HLN can explicitly establish the user's multiple preferences.
 It has a Leap Recurrent Unit (LRU), which is used to skip items that are not related to user preferences and accept learned preferences.
 HLN also has a Preference Manager (PM) to manage the learned preferences.
 HLN recommends items for users based on the users’ preferences in PM.